The Ultimate Guide to Credit Cards

 It’s comforting to have one or more of the best cash advance credit cards in your wallet when you need some money right away.

-A cash advance is an immediate loan charged against your credit card which you can receive without any intervening approvals or paperwork.
-Cash advances aren’t cheap, but at least they are convenient.
+A cash advance is a quick loan against your credit card, accessible without any approvals or paperwork.
+While cash advances aren’t cheap, they offer convenience.

 Best Overall Card For Cash Advances

-If you are one of the almost 1 million members of Digital Credit Union, you can get the DCU Visa® Platinum Credit Card and enjoy one of the lowest starting APRs — 8.50% — for cash advances.
-What’s more, the card charges no transaction fee for cash advances, nor does it charge an annual fee, a balance transfer fee, or a foreign transaction fee.
+If you are one of the almost 1 million members of Digital Credit Union, you can get the DCU Visa® Platinum Credit Card and enjoy cash advances without a transaction fee.
+This card also has one of the lowest starting APRs for cash advances (12.75%) that we’ve seen.

 DCU Visa® Platinum Credit Card Review